midorikocak/view/README.md

 ## Using Blade Templates

-To use Blade templates, use the included `BladeRennderer`.
+To use Blade templates, use the included `BladeRenderer`.

 ```php
 $bladeRenderer = new BladeRenderer('tests/View', '/tmp');